2017 1

 Saint Pierre – loads of fruit and oak, potent and strong, long aftertaste.
 93-94p.
 Talbot – well-packed with perfectly ripe fruit and tannin, well-structured and complex, long finish.
 93+p.
 Langoa Barton – similar to Talbot.
 93p.

-Gloria and Lagrange –. fruity, a bit of blueberry vodka, complex, silky texture, smooth finish.
+Gloria and Lagrange –.
+Fruity, a bit of blueberry vodka, complex, silky texture, smooth finish.
 92-93p.
 Gruaud Larose – elegant, fine balance, a bit chunky.
 92+p.
 Branaire Ducru – fruity, elegant, good structure.
 92p.

 Pauillac